 BEHAVIOUR WHEN?
-MOST AT HOW X HOW х POTENTIAL = RISK ACTION RISK LIKELY?
+MOST AT HOW Х HOW Х POTENTIAL = RISK ACTION RISK LIKELY?
 OFTEN?
 HARM FACTOR (Circle or underline those which apply) NB - In cases where a YP / Vulnerable Adult is suspected or found to be carrying a weapon, action should always be taken, regardless of the apparent likelihood of harm.
-Time of day; potential triggers etc. Who is most likelyto be harmed and how?
-5=Certain 4=Probable 3=Possible 2=Not impossible 1=Never 5=Daily 4=Weekly 3=Monthly 2=Rarely 1=Never (Include an assessment of the likely physical and psychological harm)4= Life- threatening 3=Serious 2=Harm 1=No harm Approximate percentage chance of harm occurring: 100%=certain >50%=probabl e >9%=possible >1%=not impossible 1%=never Is a formal risk assessment required?
+Time of day; potential triggers etc. Who is most likely to be harmed and how?
+5=Certain 4=Probable 3=Possible 2=Not impossible 1=Never 5=Daily 4=Weekly 3=Monthly 2=Rarely 1=Never (Include an assessment of the likely physical and psychological harm) 4= Life-threatening 3=Serious 2=Harm 1=No harm Approximate percentage chance of harm occurring: 100%=certain >50%=probabl e >9%=possible >1%=not impossible 1%=never Is a formal risk assessment required?
 Are existing measures sufficient, or can the risk be lowered further?
 If applicable, list any initial suggestions for achieving such aims in the space below.
-Verbal abuse Threats/Aggression Violence Vandalism Bullying Fighting Possible Weapon(s) Racial Harassment Sexual Harassment False Accusations Self Harm YPs /vulnerable adult Staff 5 4 3 x 5 4 3 x 4 = Other - please specify: Visitors 2 2 1 %
+Verbal abuse Threats/Aggression Violence Vandalism Bullying Fighting Possible Weapon(s) Racial Harassment Sexual Harassment False Accusations Self Harm Other - please specify: YPs /vulnerable adult Staff Visitors 5 4 3 2 x 5 4 3 2 x 4 3 2 = %

-INDIVIDUAL YP BEHAVIOUR RISK ASSESSMENTS - NUT HEALTH & SAFETY BRIEFING
+&lt;sup>1 INDIVIDUAL YP BEHAVIOUR RISK ASSESSMENTS - NUT HEALTH & SAFETY BRIEFING